MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1703.md

 - **creativeId**  A serialized string containing the ID of the offer being rendered, the ID of the current rotation period, the ID of the surface/ring/market combination, the offer index in the current branch, the ID of the batch, the rotation period length, and the expiration timestamp.
 - **eventToken**  In there are multiple item offers, such as Start tiles, this indicates which tile the event corresponds to.
-- **eventType**  A code that indicates the type of creative event, such a impression, click, positive feedback, negative feedback, etc..
+- **eventType**  A code that indicates the type of creative event, such a impression, click, positive feedback, negative feedback, etc.
 - **placementId**  Name of surface, such as LockScreen or Start.